The exhibition “Archeologia Invisibile” at Museo Egizio of Turin

 Cultural Heritage, Temporary Exhibition, Archaeology, Close Range Photogrammetry, Egyptology, Archaeometry

-The Museo Egizio of Turin, Italy, through the collaboration with 3Dflow as a supplier partner, set up the temporary interactive exhibition named “Archeologia Invisibile“, which opened on March 13th, 2019.
+The Museo Egizio of Turin, Italy, through the collaboration with 3Dflow as a supplier partner, set up the temporary interactive exhibition named “Archeologia Invisibile“.

 The following case study focuses on one of the archaeological finds of the exhibition, whose data has been kindly provided by the museum’s Photography Department.